Since Gemma 4 added a 12B model, I tried testing Japanese language performance, voice input, and MTP on the DGX Spark

 Reference: インターネットで 敵対的環境コース について検索すると おそらく現地企業の住所が出てくるでしょう

-Apart from "敵対的環境コース" being transcribed as "適体的な環境公社," the rest is nearly accurate.
-The way it confuses homophones looks more like a language model mistake than an acoustic model mistake, which is interesting to observe.
+Apart from "敵対的環境コース" becoming "適体的な環境公社," the transcription is nearly accurate.
+The type of error—confusing homophones—feels more like a language model mistake than an acoustic model one, which is interesting to observe.

-According to the official documentation, the 12B's audio capabilities go beyond simple transcription to include speaker diarization (distinguishing who spoke) and video understanding.
-I focused on Japanese transcription for this test, but the range of use cases seems broader than I expected.
+According to the official documentation, the 12B's audio capabilities extend beyond simple transcription to speaker diarization (distinguishing who is speaking) and video understanding.
+This test focused on Japanese transcription, but the range of use cases appears broader than expected.

 For clean read-aloud audio like FLEURS, dedicated speech recognition models (such as Whisper) achieve single-digit CER for Japanese.
-On accuracy alone, the 12B takes a step back.
-But what's important here is the integration: being able to handle text, images, and audio with a single model.
-Use cases like directly summarizing transcribed content or passing both images and audio in a single query are all possible within one model.
+In terms of accuracy alone, 12B takes a step back.
+However, what matters here is the integration: the ability to handle text, images, and audio all with a single model.
+Summarizing transcribed content directly, or passing both images and audio together for a question—all of this works within one model.

 MTP Speeds Up Generation by About 2.8x

 Finally, let's look at speed.
-The 12B comes with a built-in drafter for MTP (google/gemma-4-12B-it-assistant).
-This means I can apply the same speculative decoding approach from my second article directly to the 12B.
+The 12B comes with a built-in MTP drafter (google/gemma-4-12B-it-assistant).
+That means the speculative decoding approach from the second article can be applied directly to 12B.

-Using vLLM nightly, I compared long-form generation between a baseline (no drafter) and MTP with a drafter (speculative tokens = 4) under the same conditions.
+Using vLLM nightly, I compared baseline (no drafter) against MTP with the drafter (speculative tokens = 4) for long-form generation under the same conditions.

 | Condition | Long-form generation speed |